 5 ways to influence champion lifetime value

 Customer LTV (also called CLV or CLTV) has predictive and historical value, which enables a company to weigh the effectiveness of its sales and marketing strategies.
 A sales leader can easily compare the LTV of an account to the customer acquisition cost.
-These metrics help them to determine if the spend/profit ratio is good.
+These metrics tell them whether acquisition costs are justified by the revenue each customer generates.

 Tracking champion lifetime value is especially crucial in B2B sales now that more people are changing jobs on a regular basis.

-Christian Kletzl, co-founder and CEO of UserGems, sat down with Dustin Tysick on the Testimonial Hero podcast to share how to turn champion lifetime value into a pipeline-generating channel.
+Christian Kletzl, co-founder and CEO of UserGems, joined Dustin Tysick on the Testimonial Hero podcast to walk through how champion lifetime value becomes a repeatable pipeline channel.

 How to influence champion lifetime value